sanity-io/sanity-algolia/README.md

  *  deletes records in the Algolia index.
  */
 const handler = async (req: NowRequest, res: NowResponse) => {
-  // Note: Its good practice to include a shared secret in your webhook URLs and
+  // Tip: Its good practice to include a shared secret in your webhook URLs and
-  // validate it before proceeding with webhook handling. if (req.headers['content-type'] !== 'application/json') {
+  // validate it before proceeding with webhook handling.
+Omitted in this short example. if (req.headers['content-type'] !== 'application/json') {
     res.status(400);
     res.json({ message: 'Bad request' });